top homeinternationalimmigration lawacknowlegments

 If you are the wife of an abusive husband who is either an US citizen or a LPR (legal permanent resident) you can achieve permanent residence in the US under VAWA (Violence Against Women’s Act), provided that you have proof.

-Immigrant Priorities
+Immigrant priorities

 As stated before, US law classifies all noncitizens as either immigrants or nonimmigrants.
 Most of the nonimmigrants categories require a temporary stay of fixed duration.
 The number of immigrants who will be allowed to enter the country is in most cases restricted.